more03625/be-beast/linux/Introduction.md

-# Introduction to linux commands
+# Introduction to Linux Commands

+## Types of shells

+1. Bash
+2. ZSH